-Shapiro’s clients through the years have included the Mayo Clinic, Ford Motor Company, GE Foundation, ACT, National Institutes of Health, U.S. Department of Health and Human Services and Carnegie Corporation of New York.
+Shapiro’s clients through the years have included the Mayo Clinic, Ford Motor Company, GE Foundation, National Institutes of Health, U.S. Department of Health and Human Services and Carnegie Corporation of New York.
 He has advanced agendas for clients ranging from innovative nonprofits to entrepreneurial start-ups.

 Shapiro’s strategic plan for the New Commission on the Skills of the American Workforce resulted in a TIME magazine cover story as well as coverage by CBS News, The New York Times and Associated Press.